International Transport Workers Newsletter

 Millions of transport staff have worked throughout the pandemic without PPE and other basic protections.
 Many more lives are being threatened by a homicidal back-to-work campaign in Britain and throughout the world.

 ITWN will feature commentary on the issues facing transport workers, along with interviews and on-the-spot coverage of strikes and industrial struggles.
-We urge you to send information about events at your workplace or industry and your thoughts for future coverage.
+We urge you to send information about events at your workplace or industry and your thoughts for future coverage using the form below.
 We will respect all requests for anonymity.

 Transport for London (TfL) has refused to answer Freedom of Information (FOI) requests about the date and location of COVID-19 fatalities among bus and transport workers.